nikos912000/nikos912000.github.io/_posts/2017-04-29-experiences.markdown

 * The team follows the Scrum process, while we pursue popular Agile practices, including Pair Programming, CI, TDD, and BDD.

-* The technologies I use as part of the team include, among others, Java, Spring MVC, TestNG, Mockito, Docker, and Cassandra.
+* The technologies I use as part of the team include, among others, Java, Python, Scala, Spring MVC, TestNG, Mockito, Docker, Splunk, MSSQL, and Cassandra.